xenify-io/litepaper/README.md

 ## ◽️ Xenify

   - Xenify is a decentralised finance (DeFi) protocol designed to revolutionise the token swap experience.
-It offers a state-of-the-art cross-chain aggregator, making it easy to swap tokens across different chains.
-With access to the best routes and lowest fees from various aggregators, Xenify empowers users to seamlessly swap tokens between supported chains.
+It offers a state-of-the-art cross-chain aggregator, making it easy to swap tokens across 40 different chains.
+With access to the best routes and lowest fees from 26 aggregators, Xenify empowers users to seamlessly swap tokens between supported chains.
 It emphasises fairness, simplicity, transparency, user empowerment, and interoperability, aiming to create a more connected and user-friendly DeFi ecosystem.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)